Photo of James Laughlin Hall, a red brick academic building with large arching windows and an American flag on a pole by the entrance

 James Laughlin Music Center

-Classes taught in the James Laughlin Music Center include violin, guitar, piano, and drums.
+Classes taught in the James Laughlin Music Center include violin, guitar, piano, drums, and more.

-It also offers soundproof practice rooms and music offices and classrooms.
+It also offers soundproof practice rooms, music offices, and classrooms.

 Events and presentations are held in the Welker Room in this building.